JZilla808/powerball-auto-generator/readme.md

 ## Features

 - Generates random Powerball lottery numbers (5 numbers from 1-69 and 1 Powerball number from 1-26)
-- Schedules number generation daily at 9 AM Pacific Time
+- Schedules number generation four times daily: 9 AM, 1 PM, 5 PM, and 9 PM Pacific Time
 - Stores generated numbers in a JSON file
 - Automatically commits and pushes changes to a Git repository
 - Supports manual testing and immediate number generation